-*FAQ for the Grant Program for Enhancing People-to-People Exchange is in Japanese only.
+*FAQ for FY2021 Asia Center Grant Programs are in Japanese only.
 Japanese Page

 Your safety and health, as well as your project’s participants, is your responsibility.
 Please be sure to prepare in advance regarding security and safety overseas by contacting embassies and/or consulates of the countries in question and through other information available online.

 Organizations without corporate status (voluntary and unincorporated bodies) may apply, on condition that they submit the organization’s Bbylaws, tTerms (or the equivalent).
 Furthermore, applicants must possess a bank account of which the account holder’s name is the same as the organization.
 Bank accounts of individuals are not accepted.

 Application is permitted if the main and/or majority of participants are from Japan or ASEAN countries.
 However, as with all applications, the budget is subject to assessment and will be screened according to the necessity and efficacy within the overall plan.

 No, organizations whose operating base is in a country other than Japan or ASEAN countries are not eligible.

 If the overall project involves the cooperation of organizations/individuals in ASEAN countries, projects in Japan arewould also be eligible.